Mintos Review 2023 – My experience and results| Updated: |

 In 2020, many things happened in the P2P Lending world.
 Two significant platforms have disappeared.
 And with them, all the money of the investors.

 In this context, it is essential to talk rationally about P2P Lending.
 People need to realize the risks.
 But not all platforms are scams.

 I think that Mintos is the safest platform out there.
 It is the biggest platform and has been reliable since its creation in 2015.

-I know that P2P Lending is controversial.
-So, I want to insist on something: P2P Lending is very risky!
+I know that P2P lending is controversial.
+So, I want to insist on something: P2P lending is very risky!
 I am not investing much money in it.
-I am just investing a small portion of what I consider my fun money.
+I only invest a small portion of what I consider my fun money.

-In this post, I am going to review Mintos, one of the major P2P Lending Platforms.
+In this article, I review Mintos, one of the significant P2P Lending Platforms.

 - The borrower can default

 - The platform can default

 In some cases, you can get some protection.
 For instance, you can protect against borrower defaults by using a buyback guarantee and diversification.
 But it is difficult to protect yourself against the other two risks.

 If the platform defaults, you will lose everything.
 And this happened several times in the history of P2P lending.
 This business lacks regulation.
 Almost anybody can start such a platform, and with marketing and promises of high returns, many investors will come!